cosmincarac/Design-Study-of-an-Electrical-Machine/README.md

 __Objectives__

 The project objectives were:
-1. Literature review of electrical machine design principles
+1. Literature review of electrical machine design principles and equations
-   1. Research the different electrical machine topologies
-   1. Review the theory for the optimal machine topology
 1. Analytical model
    1. Create an analytical model based on machine design equations
    1. Use the analytical model to get the initial sizing parameters of machine design